kaist-dmlab/TRAP/README.md

 ## Usage

-2 tasks are used to evaluate the effectiveness of **TRAP**; *(1)Top-k recommendation with user-item embedding* and *(2) Node classification with node embedding*.
+Two tasks are used to evaluate the effectiveness of **TRAP**; *(1)Top-k recommendation with user-item embedding* and *(2) Node classification with node embedding*.
 The source code of each task is in the *UserEmbedding* and *NodeEmbedding* folders, respectively.
 Detail instructions of how to run the codes can be found on Readme.md files in each folder.

 ## References